 Below is an example of how I would frame this for myself.

 WHAT I DO:

-I help B2B companies build long-term inbound marketing strategies that establish their authority as the go-to product/service provider in their industry.
+I help B2B SaaS and Service companies build long-term inbound marketing strategies that establish their authority as their industry's go-to product/service provider.
 In addition, we generate an immediate pipeline with sales-ready opportunities.

-By using LinkedIn Sales Navigator as a connection tool, we scale your team's outreach to new audiences helping close more deals.
+Using LinkedIn Sales Navigator as a connection tool, we scale your team's outreach to new audiences, helping close more deals.
 The result is that you focus on making the sale instead of finding it.

-Try and write 3 or 4 versions of this and pass it around to your team or amongst your business partners.
-If you are a solopreneur or a consultant, ask your clients what they think of the statement and if the statement resonates with them how you help.
+Try writing 3 or 4 versions of this and passing it on to your team or business partners.
+If you are a solopreneur or a consultant, ask your clients what they think of the statement and if the statement resonates with them, how you help.